ralexander11/acct_legacy/README.md

 Where the number after -u is the number of players.

-1. Type "needs" command.
+1. Type the "needs" command.
 This will list the current status of your person's need levels.
 These go down by 1 each day, and if any of them reach 0 then your person dies.
-2. Type "hours" command.
+2. Type the "hours" command.
 This will show you how many hours your person has left for the day.
+The days are 12 hours long.
-3. Type "items" then type "Berries".
+3. Type the "items" then type "Berries".
 This first shows you all the items available.
 Then typing Berries shows you details on the Berries item.
 The main thing to note is the requirements, and the amounts below that.
 The values for the amounts are in order of the list of requirements.
-4. Type "claim" command.
+4. Type the "claim" command.
 This lets you claim land for free, but it takes hours.
-Follow the prompts to claim some land.
+Follow the prompts to claim 5 Land.
-5. Type "produce" command.
+5. Type the "produce" command.
 This lets you produce an item.
-Try to produce some berries on the land you just claimed.
+Try to produce 1 Berries on the Land you just claimed.
+6. On the next day, type the "consume" command to eat the Berries to improve your hunger.
-6. Type "help" command.
+7. Type the "help" command.
 This lists more commands, explore around and see what is possible!

 ## Trading Platform Instructions